Administrative Law (3 hrs.)

 Technology and Communications Law Practicum (3 hrs., full year course) - PW, EL, TP

 This year-long course is designed to provide students with a practical overview of the work done by attorneys in the rapidly-changing field of technology and communications law, covering sectors including wireless, wireline, media, and satellite, as well as the emerging regulation of information communications and technology (ICT).
 Students will explore the role of attorneys in a variety of settings, including, but not limited to, private practice, government agencies such as the Federal Communications Commission (FCC), and trade organizations.
 This course will help students to advance their doctrinal and substantive knowledge of the administrative rulemaking process and the existing regulatory landscape for technology platforms and communications providers across the FCC, Federal Trade Commission (FTC) and other federal agencies, as well as the emerging role of the states; hone their problem solving, critical thinking, legal research and writing, and legal practice skills; and address professionalism, ethics and integrity in a specific regulatory practice setting.
 In the fall semester, the course is two credits; in the spring semester it is one credit.
-Students will receive one grade for the year at the end of the spring semester.
+Students will receive one grade after the end of the Fall semester and one grade after the end of the Spring semester.
 There are no prerequisites for the course.
-Mr. Halley, Ms. Thumann [Catalog 809, 809A]
+Mr. Faulb, Mr. Halley [Catalog 809, 809A]

 The Regulatory State (2 hrs.)